Jazilch/Migrations-Snippets/Themes/iTerm2.md

 `sudo easy_install pip`

 All these steps are really going to better help you with day to day in the terminal.
 In additon to clear color it also has built into the theme a way to see what current branch you're in if this is a Git Repo.
 This makes it extremely valuable when using the Terminal in addition to Git.

+ ** Tips & Tricks of ZSH **
+ 1. ) This command combines mkdir and cd together into one command kait new folder

+2. ) Hit Tab to see autocomplete features cd n :tab:

+3. ) Start with a command and then hit the up key to see recent history of just that specific command touch new-file